Information & Policies

 D+ (67-69) = 1.3 D (64-66) = 1.0 F (below 64) = 0.0

-Edison is piloting Schoology which is the learning management system that will be used divisionwide in fall 2021.
+Schoology is the learning management system that will be used divisionwide.
 It is a learning space that supports instructional practices aligned to FCPS’s learning model and help students reach the Portrait of a Graduate goals.
 Click here to get all the info on Schoology.

 The SIS (Student Information System) Parent Account is an online tool parents can use to access information about their child’s attendance, class schedule and performance, discipline incidents, and health information.
 You can find more information about SIS here.
 The Parent Account login is here.